abouthalf/hono-preact-example/README.md

 ### Why Hono?

-Tt's teeny and elegant, supports Typescript out of the box, JSX for templating, and smells like rosemary.
+It's teeny and elegant, supports TypeScript out of the box, JSX for templating, and smells like rosemary.

 ### Why Preact?